 Asus routers are actually some of the best for running a VPN right out of the box.
 Unlike Netgear routers or other routers, many VPN providers support the stock Asus router firmware, so it won’t be necessary to upgrade to something like DD-WRT or Tomato.
-We do have a guide to the best VPN for Netgear routers, though.
+We do have a guide to the best VPN for DD-WRT routers and best VPN for Netgear routers, though.

 While there are dedicated VPN routers, such as the one we looked at in our Vilfo router review, many of the most popular Asus router models that are already widely in use in many homes can be used to provide a protected connection to every device on your network.

 Using a VPN on an Asus router offers the same benefits as using a VPN in general, but with the added benefit of protecting all of your devices at once.
 A VPN will improve the security and privacy of your home network via your router.

 NordVPN is consistently the fastest VPN provider out there in our testing, making it a great fit for Asus routers.
 The VPN has excellent performance so it’s no problem to stream, torrent and transfer large files and it can be done quickly from practically anywhere in the world, including your home router.

 Not many free VPNs allow you to set it up on your router without paying.
 However, ProtonVPN is a great option that gives you unlimited data and you can use it on your Asus router without having to pay for a subscription.

 - : 5